amazonlinux/amazon-linux-2023/README.md

 <img width="960" alt="image" src="https://user-images.githubusercontent.com/93951337/141378323-debe66c6-ef86-4d18-a219-5bfc1b682225.png">

 ### Launching latest Amazon Linux 2022 via CloudFormation
-Before you can launch Amazon Linux 2022 via CloudFormation or CLI, you need to determine the right Amazon Linux 2022 AMI ID using SSM.
-Please refer to this [article](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/) for details and make sure that the AMI name alias contains:
+To launch the latest Amazon Linux 2022 AMI using CloudFormation, you can use the following template:
+### Use public Systems Manager Parameter
+Parameters:
+  LatestAmiId:
+    Type: 'AWS::SSM::Parameter::Value<AWS::EC2::Image::Id>'
+    Default: '/aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2'

+Resources:
+ Instance:
+    Type: 'AWS::EC2::Instance'
+    Properties:
+      ImageId: !Ref LatestAmiId

 - *al2022-ami-kernel-5.10-arm64* for arm64 architecture
 - *al2022-ami-minimal-kernel-5.10-arm64* for arm64 architecture (minimal AMI)
 - *al2022-ami-kernel-5.10-x86_64* for x86_64 architecture
 - *al2022-ami-minimal-kernel-5.10-x86_64* for x86_64 architecture (minimal AMI)

+### Launching Amazon Linux 2022 using AMI ID
+You can launch specific Amazon Linux 2022 AMI using its AMI ID.
+You can determine the needed Amazon Linux 2022 AMI ID by looking at the AMI list in the EC2 Management Console or by using SSM.
+If you are using SSM, please refer to this [article](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/) for details and make sure that the AMI name aliases from the section above.